ntholm86/xBrain/README.md

 Analyzes constraints for logical contradictions.
 Warns about conflicts and suggests resolutions.
 Non-blocking.

 **Phase 1 — DIVERGE**
 Raw idea generation using six techniques: Domain Scan, Cross-Domain Collision, Contrarian Inversion, Contextual Constraints, AI-Augmentable Gap Detection, and Mechanism Stealing.
-Each technique is weighted by meta-learning: techniques that historically produce more BUILD ideas are emphasized, while poor-performing techniques are dampened.
-Idea genes from high-scoring past ideas are injected as recombination material — proven solution patterns transplanted into new domains.
+Runs as 3 parallel async streams with different technique emphasis for broader creative coverage.
+Each technique is weighted by meta-learning: techniques that historically produce more BUILD ideas are emphasized.
+Kill reasons from past runs are injected as AVOID constraints.
+Idea genes from high-scoring past ideas are injected as recombination material.

 **Phase 1b — DEDUP** (Semantic Deduplication)
 Collapses near-identical ideas and identifies over-represented themes and gap areas.